Paul Winchell: Medical and patents

 Winchell was a pre-med student at Columbia University.
-He graduated from The Acupuncture Research College of Los Angeles in 1974, and became an acupuncturist.
+He graduated from The Acupuncture Research College of Los Angeles in 1974 and became an acupuncturist.
 He also worked as a medical hypnotist at the Gibbs Institute in Hollywood.
 He owned more than 30 patents in his lifetime.
-He invented an artificial heart with the assistance of Dr. Henry Heimlich, inventor of the Heimlich maneuver, and held an early U.S. patent for such a device.
-The University of Utah developed a similar apparatus around the same time, but when they tried to patent it, Winchell's patents were cited as prior art.
+He invented an artificial heart with the assistance of Henry Heimlich (inventor of the Heimlich maneuver) and held an early US patent for such a device.
+The University of Utah School of Medicine developed a similar apparatus around the same time, but when they tried to patent it, Winchell's patents were cited as prior art.
 Eventually, Winchell donated his heart patents to the university.

 There is some debate as to how much of Winchell's design Robert Jarvik used in creating the Jarvik-7.
-Dr. Heimlich stated, "I saw the heart, I saw the patent and I saw the letters.
+Heimlich stated, "I saw the heart, I saw the patent, and I saw the letters.
 The basic principle used in Winchell's heart and Jarvik's heart is exactly the same."
-Jarvik denied that any of Winchell's design elements were incorporated into the his device, which was first successfully implanted in Barney Clark in 1982.
+Jarvik denied that any of Winchell's design elements were incorporated into his device, which was first successfully implanted in Barney Clark in 1982.

 Winchell established more medical patents while working on projects for the Leukemia Society (now known as the Leukemia & Lymphoma Society) and the American Red Cross.
 Other devices that he invented and patented included a disposable razor, a blood plasma defroster, a flameless cigarette lighter, a garter belt with no outwardly visible lines, a fountain pen with a retractable tip, and battery-heated gloves.